xanram/rsschool-cv/cv.md

 * **github**: xanram

+* **discord**: Oleksandr Paramonov (@xanram)

 ## About
 > My goal is to learn programming and get a job.
 My strengths: perseverance, resistance to stress, attentiveness, concentration, good interaction with other people.
-For me, programming is a new and interesting field of activity, but I try to develop myself.
+For me, programming is a new and interesting field of activity, I try to develop and look for new opportunities.

 ## Skills
 * **HTML** (Basic)